wilfredinni/pysheetComments/2018-july/python_sets/python-sets-what-why-how.md

 >>>
 ```

-As you can see, both options are equally valid.
+As you can see, both options are valid.
 The problem comes when what we want is an empty one:

 ```python
 >>> s = {}